learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

 # Running Tests

 You understand how to read tests, now it's time to run the tests.
 We've made it fairly easy.
-In the same terminal that you used to write `nodejs tests.js` or `nodejs index.js` now you just need to write `learn`.
+In the same terminal that you used to write `nodejs tests.js` or `nodejs index.js` now, you just need to write `learn`.
 That's it!
 No matter what the lab, our Learn command will figure out where you are and run the appropriate tests and give you results.

 Speaking of results... let's talk about how to read the results that tests give you.